NiHoel/Anno1800SavegameVisualizer/README.md

 ## Known issues
 * Older savegames may not work or show unexpected behaviour.
 * Auto update fails silently if Anno Designer is running.
-* New stuff from Game Update 16 does not show up yet.
-This requires an update of the Anno Designer presets.
+* New stuff from Game Update 16 is always red.

 ## Disclaimer
 The software is provided without warranty of any kind.
 The work was NOT endorsed by Ubisoft Blue Byte in any kind.
 All the assets from Anno 1800 game are © by Ubisoft.